 Research = Inspiration = Idea = Solution

-3. Focus, creates and solves creative blocks
+3. Focus creates and solves creative blocks

+A creative block is not always down to a lack of data and intelligence.
 We all work better at certain parts of the day, when in certain moods or maybe when doing certain tasks.
 This relates to your personal traits and might signify when you’ll get a creative block.

 I would say that I work better under pressure but I would also say that I’m a better designer when I’m relaxed.
 Whilst both are true, they’re contradictory.
 The real truth is that I work better when I’m in a focused state of mind.

 I find that creative block happens to me when I’m on edge and it has nothing to do with pressure or stress.
 Sometimes, my brain runs at 100mph because I’m trying to accomplish something.
 In this case, my brain is super focused and superb at working fast, solving technical problems creatively or what I may see as small problems, quickly because I know what the end result should be.
 That focus doesn’t work well for me when creating a logo design, which I see as a task that needs time, refinement and creative exploration.